PavanRangani/docs/docs/prd/tasks/tasks.md

 Shows all related entities of a particular family.
 By default, the current entity is prefilled.
 Shows entity type in the secondary information.

+For `One time task`, it's a disabled until the family is not selected.

 #### Section name

 Autocomplete dropdown of Sections.
 It's a mandatory field.
 Shows only the applicable sections of the selected entity.